Best 7.62x39 Hunting Ammo: Putting Bambi in the Freezer

 Why We Chose It

-Looking for more ammo options, check out our Winchester 7.62x39 ammo page!
+Looking for more ammo options?
+Check out our Winchester 7.62x39 ammo page!

-Nosler 123 gr Expanding Tip Lead-Free
+Nosler 123 Grain Expansion Tip Lead-Free

 Specs

-- Casing: Brass
+- Case: Brass

-- Bullet Type: Spitzer E-Tip
+- Bullet Type: Expansion Tip (E-Tip)

 - Bullet Weight: 123 grains